LABORA-UFG/omf_sfa/lib/omf-sfa/am/am-rest/REST_API.md

       * `Body`: Description of the Channel to be deleted in json format (uuid or name is mandatory)

-Interfaces {#interfaces}
+Interfaces
 ---------

 * Description

-Channels can be all the frequency channels described in wireless protocols like 802.11.
-Channels are important to experimenters because of interference with other experimenters.
-During an experiment (that involves wireless experimentation) every experimenter should have at least one reserved channel and should be conducting his experiments only on that channel.
-Channel information are being exposed thought the methods bellow.
+A interface represent a physical interface of a machine (node, switch or USRP).
+Interfaces, together with Links(#links), are important to describe the connections between different elements of the testbed, showing the network topology.
+An interface has its owner machine (a node, a switch or a USRP device), a MAC address, a role, a description and possibily an IP address and a link.
+Interfaces information are being exposed thought the methods bellow.

-* `/resources/channels`
+* `/resources/interfaces`
-  * GET: List Channels
+  * GET: List Interfaces
       * `Parameters`
           * uuid: filter the results based on the universal unique id of the channel
+          * urn: filter the results based on the urn of the channel
           * name: filter the results based on the name of the channel
-          * if no parameters are provided all Channels are listed
+          * if no parameters are provided all Interfaces are listed
-  * POST: Create a resource of type Channel
+  * POST: Create a resource of type Interface
-      * `Body`: Description of the Channel to be created in json format
+      * `Body`: Description of the Interface to be created in json format
-  * PUT: Update a resource of type Channel
+  * PUT: Update a resource of type Interface
-      * `Body`: Description of the Channel to be updated in json format (uuid or name is mandatory)
+      * `Body`: Description of the Interface to be updated in json format (uuid or name is mandatory)
-  * DELETE: Delete a resource of type Channel
+  * DELETE: Delete a resource of type Interface
-      * `Body`: Description of the Channel to be deleted in json format (uuid or name is mandatory)
+      * `Body`: Description of the Interface to be deleted in json format (uuid or name is mandatory)

-Links {#links}
+Links
 ---------
 * Description

 A link is a physical connection between two interfaces that can be used to show the network topology of a testbed.
 A link is connected to two interfaces, which could be, for example, interfaces of nodes or switches.
-To connect a link to a interface, see the [Interfaces](#interfaces) documentation
+Besides, a link has a link_type attribute, to describe the type of the link.
+To connect a link to a interface see the [Link-Interfaces Connection](#link-interfaces-connection) documentation
 All those information are being exposed thought the methods bellow.

 * path: `/resources/links`
 * methods:
-  * GET: List Nodes
+  * GET: List Links
       * Parameters
-          * uuid: filter the results based on the universal unique id of the node
+          * uuid: filter the results based on the universal unique id of the link
-          * urn: filter the results based on the urn of the node
+          * urn: filter the results based on the urn of the link
-          * name: filter the results based on the name of the node
+          * name: filter the results based on the name of the link
           * if no parameters are provided all Nodes are listed
   * POST: Create a resource of type Link
       * Body: Description of the Link to be created in json format (urn is mandatory)